Vaibh31/Power-BI-Project/README.md

-# Power-BI-Project
+# Airline Service Satisfaction Insights

+## 🎯 Project Objective
- A Power BI dashboard analyzing factors that influence airline passenger satisfaction.
-The report explores how customer experiences vary by travel class, service ratings, trip type, and passenger demographics such as age and gender.
+The objective of this project is to design an interactive Power BI dashboard that analyzes passenger satisfaction data from airline surveys.
+The goal is to uncover key service areas that influence customer satisfaction and dissatisfaction by examining demographic factors, travel type, flight class, service quality, and delays.